Pride Points

 -

-Top 30 in ethnic diversity — U.S. News & World Report
+Top 50 among U.S. public universities — U.S. News & World Report

 -